jhuckaby/Cronicle/README.md

 /api/app/NAME/v1
 ```

 Replace `NAME` with the specific API function you are calling (see below for list).
-All requests should be HTTP GET or HTTP POST as the API dictates, and should be directed at the Cronicle master server on the correct TCP port (the default is `3012` but is often reconfigured to be `80`).
+All requests should be HTTP GET or HTTP POST as the API dictates, and should be directed at the Cronicle primary server on the correct TCP port (the default is `3012` but is often reconfigured to be `80`).
 Example URL:

 ```
 http://myserver.com:3012/api/app/get_schedule/v1